-Ixtapa Island: How to Enjoy the Day at Isla Ixtapa
+Ixtapa Island: How to Spend the Day at Isla Ixtapa

 Isla Ixtapa is a small island paradise off the coast of Ixtapa Zihuatanejo, México.
 There are no cars, nor hotels.
 Just some of the most beautiful beaches.